ABOUT THE WORKSHOP

 At the end of institute, you will leave with a wealth of knowledge and skills as well as a network of friends, peers and mentors who will serve as resources in the years to come.
 There will be an opportunity to meet and exchange contact information while enjoying a continental breakfast.

-Registration for the 2020 Summer Institute for Teaching & Assessment: Educating for the Future is not open at this time.
-Estimated cost is $700 – $750 for the 2020 program.
-Payment can be made via check or credit card (Visa, MasterCard, American Express, Discover).
-More information about registration and processing payment can be found once participants register.
+Registration for the 2020 Summer Institute for Teaching & Assessment: Healthcare Education for the Future is now open.
+Cost is $700 for the 2020 program.
+Payment can be made via credit card or bank/debit/check card.

 Anita’s career in the United States and abroad has focused on creating innovative education and care delivery models grounded in interprofessional collaboration and health equity, most recently serving as Project Director of an American International Health Alliance contract to build midlevel health workforce capacity in South Africa.
 She has been an invited member of the U.S. delegation to the International Health Workforce Collaborative since 2012.
 Anita has authored over 100 publications in health care education, workforce and research and been principle investigator on approximately $10 million in grant funding.